 8. To a federal home loan bank, as defined by the federal home loan act of 1932 (12 United States Code section 1422), after the department receives authorization to release the records from the financial institution that is the subject of the records.

-C. The superintendent may:
+C. The director may:

 2. Disclose whether a person is or was certified or licensed by the department, the type of license or certificate held and the status of the license or certificate.